-We’re in the middle of a tech skills shortage.
+We’re in the middle of a tech skills shortage which is deeply impacting tech recruitment.
 Across the world, employers ranging from tech startups and scaleups to larger, established names are fighting for the brightest tech talent on the market to help them embrace the demands of the digital era.
+Everyone is currently fighting for the same skills, but there aren’t enough qualified candidates to meet demand.
 In a survey by The Tech Partnership, nearly 75% of large tech companies and 49% of smaller businesses admitted to a divide between the skills needed and their existing staff.
 It’s estimated that British companies alone are collectively losing £63 billion every year because of a lack of digital skills and expertise, and this is a problem that spans the entire globe.

 Another issue that many tech businesses face is the gender imbalance, with women accounting for less than a fifth of the UK IT workforce.
 Could these two issues come together to create a solution?
 It’s thought that women could be the answer to fixing the tech skills gap once and for all.